tfe2-wiki/tfe2-wiki.github.io/pages/buildings/HackerHQ.md

 ### Tasks

-1.Gather the Hackers: Make sure all 6 jobs are filled.
+1. Gather the Hackers: Make sure all 6 jobs are filled.
 2. Collect the Knowledge: Build 20 Labs.
 3. Spread the Knowledge: Build 3 Libraries.
 4. House the Smart: Build 5 Tinkerers' Houses.